elsehow/text-commander/README.md

 ### cmdr('some command')

 will try to match each template string, **in order**, executing the appropriate function if a match is found.

+cmdr will pass the match object as arguments to the appropriate function, and return whatever that function returns.

-**if no match is found, cmdr will return `false`**. otherwise, cmdr will return the match object (a truthy value, the same object passed into the command's listed function).
+**if no match is found, cmdr will return `undefined`**.

 ## license